-One core challenge in sequential generating methods is how to decompose the graph into multiple components to facilitate their sequential generation, i.e., determining the generation order of \( s_i \).
-Based on the type of generation sequence, sequential generating methods can be further divided into four categories. \textbf{Node-Sequence-Based}, \textbf{Edge-Sequence-Based}, \textbf{Motif-Sequence-Based}, and \textbf{Rule-Sequence-Based}.
+One core challenge in sequential generation methods is how to decompose the graph into multiple components to facilitate their sequential generation, i.e., determining the generation order of \( s_i \).
+Based on the type of generation sequence, sequential generation methods can be further divided into four categories, that are \textbf{node-Sequence-Based methods}, \textbf{edge-Sequence-based methods}, \textbf{motif-Sequence-based methods}, and \textbf{rule-sequence-based methods}.

-\paragraph{Node-Sequence-Based} As shown in Figure \ref{Schematic of Node-Sequence-Based Graph Generation.}, this method models the graph as a sequence based on a predefined node order \( V = \{v_1, v_2, \dots, v_N\} \).
+\paragraph{Node-Sequence-Based Methods.} As shown in Figure \ref{Schematic of Node-Sequence-Based Graph Generation.}, this method models the graph as a sequence based on a predefined node order \( V = \{v_1, v_2, \dots, v_N\} \).
 Each generative unit \( s_i \) in the sequence \( S \) can be represented as a tuple \( s_i = (v_i, \{e_{j,i}\}_{j<i}) \).
 At each step of the generation process, the generator produces a node \( v_i \) along with its corresponding set of edges \( \{e_{j,i}\}_{j<i} \).

 In node-sequence-based generation, the generative unit \( s_i \) first generates a node \( v_i \) and a set of associated edges \( \{e_{i,j}\}_{j<i} \) based on the current generated subgraph \( \mathcal{G}_i \).
 When generating the edges associated with each node, there are primarily two methods: